Lifailon/dotNET-Systemd-API/README.md

 ## 🚀 Launch

-Dependencies:
+**Dependencies**:

 Only **[PowerShell Core](https://github.com/PowerShell/PowerShell)**

-Download the distribution from the official repository on GitHub and install it on your system, here is an example for Ubuntu:
+Download latest version the distribution from the official repository on GitHub and install it on your system, here is an example for Ubuntu:

 ```Bash
 deb_latest=$(curl https://api.github.com/repos/PowerShell/PowerShell/releases/latest | grep -Eom 1 "https://.+.deb")